-What freelance role you would like to take on, will have different skill sets required.
+Different freelance roles require different skill sets.
 And the same job role, in different sub-sectors, will also vary slightly.
-For example, the knowledge required to be a scriptwriter is very different from that of a camera operator.
-And being a camera operator in a feature film environment is very different from that of a corporate events videography.
+For example, the knowledge required to be a scriptwriter is very different from that needed for a camera operator.
+And being a camera operator in a feature film environment is very different in scope and approach from a corporate events videographer.

-Alternatively, the SkillsFuture Skills Framework also provides some useful information on these, but we still recommend that you network and talk to fellow media practitioners, the media business is a ‘people business’ after all, and contacts can help point you in the right direction or land you that first job.
+Alternatively, the SkillsFuture Skills Framework also provides some useful information on job functions and skills required, but we still recommend that you network and talk to fellow media practitioners.
+The media business is a ‘people business’ after all, and contacts can help point you in the right direction or land you that first job.

 Setting up a business entity

 Generally, all businesses must register on BizFile+.
 However, some business owners may not be required to do so because they are exempt from registration.
 See https://www.acra.gov.sg/how-to-guides/before-you-start/who-must-register for more details.

 Choosing between a sole proprietorship, partnership, limited partnership, limited liability partnership, and private limited company